enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 ## Conclusion

 In conclusion, this blog article provides a data-driven analysis of the comparative performance of various indexing solutions.
-The results clearly demonstrate Envio's competitive edge in terms of syncing speed over the alternative indexing solutions As we continue our journey in the web3 space, we remain committed to delivering the best possible solutions for blockchain developers.
+The results clearly demonstrate Envio's competitive edge in terms of syncing speed over the alternative indexing solutions.
+As we continue our journey in the web3 space, we remain committed to delivering the best possible solutions for blockchain developers.

-We remain devoted to finding data-driven results and comparisons at Envio, and others to benchmark Envio's performance going forward.
+We remain devoted to finding data-driven results and comparisons at Envio, and encourage others to benchmark Envio's performance going forward.

 ### Ship with us.